Tuesday, March 24, 2026

 Software Portfolio Playbook: How Industrial Companies Can Turn Digital Ambition into Scalable Businesses

 The core mistake is treating software as a collection of initiatives.
 The companies that win treat software as a portfolio—a set of fundamentally different businesses, each requiring different operating models, metrics, and leadership attention.
-In times of technological disruption, this becomes non-negotiable.
 Because disruption does not replace the old business overnight; it forces enterprises to run multiple business logics simultaneously.

 Why a portfolio playbook is now essential